cadms/resfinder/README.md

 The BlastAll and FormatDB that the perl script uses are no longer available for downloading through ncbi.
 Therefor we have provided the resfinder.py scriot that uses Blastn instead.
-Note, this is not not script that is running on the CGE server.
-The CGE server is running the perl script using BlastAll **Warning:** Due to bugs in the BioPython 1.74, do not use this version if not using Python 3.7.
+Note, the python script is the one running in the server.
+**Warning:** Due to bugs in the BioPython 1.74, do not use this version if not using Python 3.7.